Kowshalya-Eswar/agrofarm/README.md

 Admin functionality: Delete contact messages.

-Automated Stock & Order Cleanup (Cron Job Feature):
+Automated Stock & Order Cleanup (Cron Job Feature)
+Our system employs a robust cron job to ensure efficient and accurate stock management, particularly for orders in pending or failed states.
+This automated process works in conjunction with our Redis-based cart hold system, where stock is initially reserved when items are added to a user's cart.

+Key Responsibilities of the Cron Job:

-Stock Rollback for Overdue Pending Orders: Automatically identifies orders that have been in a pending status for more than 15 minutes and increases the stock of their associated products.
+Stock Rollback for Pending Orders (Overdue):

+The cron job periodically scans for orders that have been in a pending status for longer than 15 minutes.

+For such overdue pending orders, it increases the main product stock (stock:<productId>) in Redis for all associated items.
+This restores the reserved stock back to general availability, as the order has not been finalized within the expected timeframe.

+Concurrently, it clears the corresponding Redis cart hold keys (hold:<productId>:<cartId>) for these items, releasing the temporary reservation.

-Stock Rollback for Failed Orders/ Pending Orders: Identifies orders that are in a failed status and increases the stock of their associated products.
+Stock Rollback for Failed Orders:

+The cron job identifies orders that are in a failed status.
-Status Update for Failed Orders: For failed orders, their status is updated to failed_stock_rolledback after stock rollback, preserving a record.

-Status Update for Pending Orders: For failed orders, their status is updated to pending_stock_rolledback after stock rollback, preserving a record.

-Scheduled Automation: Runs automatically every 15 minutes to continuously monitor and process orders.
+For these failed orders, it increases the main product stock (stock:<productId>) in Redis for all associated products, returning them to general availability.

+Similar to overdue pending orders, it clears the corresponding Redis cart hold keys (hold:<productId>:<cartId>) for these items.

+Order Status Update for Cleanup Tracking:

+Failed Orders: After successfully rolling back stock for a failed order, the cron job updates the order's status to failed_stock_rolledback.
+This preserves a historical record and clearly indicates that the stock has been re-integrated into inventory.

+Overdue Pending Orders: After successfully rolling back stock for an overdue pending order, the cron job updates the order's status to pending_stock_rolledback.
+This provides a clear audit trail for pending orders that didn't convert and had their stock returned.

+How it integrates with the Cart System:

+Initial Stock Reservation (Cart Add): When a user adds an item to their cart via the API, the global stock:<productId> in Redis is immediately decremented, and a hold:<productId>:<cartId> key is created to temporarily reserve that quantity for the specific cart.

+Manual Cart Removal: If a user manually removes an item from their cart (before an order is placed), the stock:<productId> is immediately incremented back, and the specific hold:<productId>:<cartId> key is updated or deleted.

+Order Success (Hold Clear Only): When an order is successfully placed and processed, the API will only delete the hold:<productId>:<cartId> keys associated with that order's cartId.
+The actual deduction from the main stock (and permanent commitment) for successful orders is handled by processing logic, which is then reflected correctly in your main database.
+The cron job then ensures that any unsuccessful reservations (pending/failed) are corrected.

 Robust Error Handling: Includes internal try...catch blocks to manage database operation failures and log errors.